TomfromBerlin/zsh-cmd-time/README.md

 ## Configuration

 You do not need to configure the plugin.
-It should run out of the box, provided that `typeset -F SECONDS` has already been declared.
-Otherwise, this must still be done.
-The following statements must be declared after `typeset -F SECONDS`, if you want to override some defaults in `.zshrc`:
+It should run out of the box., You can override some defaults in `.zshrc`:

 ```zsh
 # Pefixed message to display (set to "" for disable).